Duki (rapper): 2013-2016: Early years and success in rap battles

 Duki participated in his first rap battle in 2013, in which he became victorious.
-He described it years later as "catastrophic, it was raining, but we ended up wining".
+He described it years later as "catastrophic, it was raining, but we ended up winning".
 During this time, he formed a rap crew called Atuanorinos Tripulación, and participated in a lot of famous underground rap competitions, such as Las Vegas Freestyle or Madero Free.

-Around 2015, he appeared for the first time in El Quinto Escalón, a competition which was celebrated in Parque Rivadavia, a very centric park in Buenos Aires.
+Around 2015, he appeared for the first time in El Quinto Escalón, a competition celebrated in Parque Rivadavia, a very centric park in Buenos Aires.
 This allowed the competition to become recognized very quickly, with a lot of young rappers starting to rise to a massive following, such as Paulo Londra, Lit Killah, or Trueno.
 Duki became one of the most praised and recognized MC's due to his flow and strong staging.
 In 2016 he won it for the first time, beating rapper Nacho in the final.
 The prize was a session in a music studio to record a single.
-This made Duki record his first single, "No Vendo Trap", in November 2016.
-The official video was uploaded on YouTube, and it gained two million views in just two weeks.
-Due to the success of the song, the producer of the sample Pa$ha decided to strike the video for copyright, and the platform took the video down.
+Duki recorded his first single, "No Vendo Trap", in November 2016.
+The official video was uploaded on YouTube, gaining two million views in just two weeks.
+Due to the song's success, the sample producer, Pa$ha, decided to strike the video for copyright, and the platform took the video down.
 This did not stop Duki from recording more singles that led him to gain a massive fan base, mostly coming from his battle days.